 Georgia Custody Calculator

-Understanding Georgia's parenting time deviation and how it affects child support calculations.
+Understanding Georgia's formula-based parenting time credit and how it affects child support calculations.

 What This Means